imEvgeha/portal/src/ui/elements/nexus-dynamic-form/README.md

 - This means that the field title will be marked as readOnly when Core TitleId field is not empty
 - If you are providing a value then checks also that the value of Core TitleId field is equal to the one you provided
+- If you want to check that the value is null then you should add: { "value": "" }

-## Custom Validation
+## Validation
-- If you need to have a custom validation functionfor a field, you need to add the property
+- If you need to have some validation functions for a field, you need to add the property validation like below

 {

-    "customValidation": "myProvidedFunction"
+    "validation": [
+        {
+            "name": "myProvidedFunction",
+            "args": {
+                "length": 4
+            }
+        }
+    ]

 }

 - Then you need to create a file with the same incorrectValue e.g. myProvidedFunction in the folder \NEXUS\PORTAL\src\ui\elements\nexus-dynamic-form\valdationUtils and write there your function